 ©Copyright 2016 TLFC Child Care and Learning Center, Inc..
 All rights reserved.

 TLFC Child Care and Learning Center in Brockport is a provider of early education and preschool, employer-sponsored child care, back-up care, educational services and other work/life solutions.

 We strive to:

 • Nurture each child’s unique qualities and potential

 • Collaborate with employers to build family-friendly workplaces

 • Create a work environment that encourages professionalism, growth, and diversity

-TLFC Child Care and Learning Center and TLFC Kid Cove are dedicated to providing a warm and loving family environment for children.
-Our centers have a smaller size, which allows us to be able to give quality, individualized care to families at affordable rates, and we also offer various discounts and vouchers to help with the overall cost of care.
-Many basic child care necessities are provided at no additional cost by the Centers, including home-style meals and snacks; this helps reduce some of the stress for families where finances are an issue.
+TLFC Child Care and Learning Center is dedicated to providing a warm and loving family environment for children.
+Our center has a smaller size, which allows us to be able to give quality, individualized care to families at affordable rates, and we also offer various discounts and vouchers to help with the overall cost of care.
+Many basic child care necessities are provided at no additional cost by the Center, including home-style meals and snacks; this helps reduce some of the stress for families where finances are an issue.
 For a child with special needs, we work to provide the best care possible while helping the family explore all additional resources to enhance the child’s well-being.
-We view each Center as a family.
+We view the Center as a family.
 The importance of family bonds cannot be understated; siblings are encouraged to interact with one another, and we want everyone involved - children, parents, grandparents, and staff alike - to feel like they are part of our extended family.

 Parent comments and suggestions are encouraged and are taken into serious consideration as we continually adapt to new challenges.
 The children are not the only ones who are engaged in the learning experience - all of our staff and parents also learn from the children.